datanav/docs/configuration.rst

      - ``3``
      -

+   * - ``bulk_operation_buffer_size``
+     - Integer
+     - The maximum number of bytes of the temporary bulk file to be held in memory before flushing it to disk.
+       You should not normally change this value.
+A higher value will consume more memory.
+If it set too high, it might result in the system running out of memory.
+If it is set too low, it might slow down the writing of the temporary bulk file resulting in poor performance.
+The default is 50 Mb.
+     - ``50000000``
+     -

    * - ``batch_size``
      - Integer
      - The maximum number of rows to insert into the database table in one operation